povils/git-wipe/README.rst

 The problem
 -----------------
-From time to time if you have many forks and do many pull requests it is inevitable that you will have stale branches.
-And as time marches on the number of these branches across forks can become big.
+If you have many forks and do many pull requests it is inevitable that you will have stale branches.
+And as time marches on the number of these branches across your forks can become big.

 The answer
 -----------
-**git-wipe** is simple command line tool to cleanup your Github fork branches.
+**git-wipe** is simple command line tool to cleanup these branches in your Github forks.

 Install
 -------